17jrb17/E06b-Tiles/README.md

 # E06b-Tiles
 Playing with the Tiled Map Editor

-The map editor was glitchy and claims weird things are coins and also doesn't want to erase some of the tiles.
-So don't really know whats going on there.
-Otherwise I just made a simple map with some jumps and such.
+I just made a simple map with some jumps and such.
 Nothing special.
 I messed with the scaling and placement of the character in the code cuz is was a bit big and kept spawning in a gap between platforms so.